zach1020/Orthogonal-Bloch/README.md

 # Orthogonal-Bloch
-A Jupyter Notebook illustration of how orthogonal states of qubits are indistinguishable in a Bloch Sphere, yet how non-orthogonal states *are* distinguishable
+A Jupyter Notebook illustration of how orthogonal states of qubits are indistinguishable in a Bloch Sphere, as well as how non-orthogonal states *are* distinguishable

 # Running
 1. Please copy/paste the contents of the main file into a Jupyter Notebook of a Google Colab!